Intertemporal Aggregation of Choice Data with Consumption Dependent Preferences: Examples

-Further, keeping with applied work that uses the logit model, we assume that there is some outside option $o$ which satisfies $v(o)=0$, $c(o)=0$, and is available in every choice set.
-Just as we discussed with the persistent craving model, we now ask if habit formation logit is contained within the standard logit model.
-Logit is characterized by two axioms; positive choice probabilities and independent of irrelevant alternatives \citep{luce1959individual}.
+Further, keeping with applied work that uses the logit model, we assume that there is some outside option $o$ which satisfies $v(o)=0$, $c(o)=0$, and is available in every choice set.\footnote{Note that $v(o)=0$ is the standard assumption and is simply a normalization.
+The assumption that $c(o)=0$ is not just a normalization assumption and has behavioral content.
+Nonetheless, we maintain it for our exposition.} Just as we discussed with the persistent craving model, we now ask if habit formation logit is contained within the standard logit model.
+Logit is characterized by two axioms; positive choice probabilities and independence of irrelevant alternatives \citep{luce1959individual}.

 \begin{axiom}[IIA] A random choice rule $p$ satisfies \textbf{independence of irrelevant alternatives} if for all $x,y \in A \cap B$ we have that $\frac{p(x,A)}{p(y,A)}=\frac{p(x,B)}{p(y,B)}$. \end{axiom}